seh4835/Task-2--Predictive-Analysis-Using-Machine-Learning/README.md

 *PROJECT DESCRIPTION*

-In this project, I built a machine learning model to predict investment avenues based on various features in a dataset.
-I used a Random Forest Classifier, which is a popular algorithm for classification problems, and followed a step-by-step process that included data cleaning, encoding, model training, evaluation, and visualization.
+In this project, I worked on building a machine learning model that handles both classification and regression tasks using a dataset called "Data_set 2.csv".
+The main objective was to predict two different types of outputs: one categorical (the type of investment avenue) and one numerical (the mutual fund score).
+I wanted to explore how different ML techniques perform on the same dataset but with different prediction goals.

-To start, I imported all the necessary Python libraries like pandas for data handling, matplotlib and seaborn for visualization, and some tools from scikit-learn for preprocessing and modeling.

-After loading the dataset from a CSV file, I cleaned it by removing any rows with missing values.
-This helped avoid complications during model training and made the dataset more reliable to work with.
+I started by importing all the essential libraries like pandas for data handling, matplotlib and seaborn for visualizations, and several modules from scikit-learn for modeling.
+Once I loaded the dataset, I cleaned it up by dropping any rows with missing values using df.dropna() to avoid any issues during model training.

-Since the dataset included categorical columns (like text labels), I used LabelEncoder to convert them into numerical format.
-Machine learning models typically can’t work with strings directly, so this step was important.
-I also stored the encoders so I could later convert predictions back to their original form for interpretation.
+Since machine learning models can’t directly work with categorical data, I used LabelEncoder to convert all categorical columns into numerical form.
+To make this process reusable and reversible if needed, I stored each label encoder in a dictionary.
+This way, I can refer back to the original labels when needed—especially helpful for interpreting the classification output later.

-Once the data was clean and properly formatted, I separated it into two parts: the features (which help with prediction) and the target (what I want to predict — in this case, the “Avenue” or type of investment).
-I then split the data into training and testing sets, using 80% for training the model and 20% for testing its performance.

-Next, I trained a RandomForestClassifier.
-This algorithm works by creating many decision trees and combining their results for better accuracy and less overfitting.
-Once the model was trained, I used it to make predictions on the test data.

-To evaluate how well the model performed, I calculated its accuracy and printed a classification report.
-This report gave me useful metrics like precision, recall, and F1-score, which help understand how well the model is doing across different categories.
-I also used the label encoder to translate the numeric predictions back to the original labels, which made the report easier to read.
+The first ML task I tackled was classification.
+I wanted to predict the type of investment avenue a user might choose based on their features.
+I separated the features (independent variables) and the target (the "Avenue" column) and then split the data into training and testing sets (80-20 split).

+For this, I used a Random Forest Classifier because it’s generally reliable, handles both categorical and numerical data well, and gives good results out of the box.
+After training the model, I tested it on the test set and calculated the accuracy score.
+I also printed a detailed classification report, including precision, recall, and F1-score.
+To make it more readable, I mapped the numeric predictions back to their original class labels using the saved label encoder.

-Finally, I visualized the top 10 most important features that influenced the model’s predictions.
-Random Forests have a built-in way of measuring feature importance, which I extracted and plotted using Seaborn.
-The resulting chart clearly highlighted which features had the biggest impact on predicting the investment avenue.
+I also plotted the top 10 most important features that the model considered when making predictions.
+This helped me understand which variables had the most influence in determining the investment avenue, which could be very useful from a business or financial planning perspective.

-Overall, this was a complete machine learning workflow — from data preparation to model training and result interpretation.
-It not only gave me a working model but also provided insights into which factors are most influential when it comes to predicting where someone might choose to invest.
+Next, I moved on to a regression task where the goal was to predict the Mutual Fund score, a continuous numerical value.
+I used the same preprocessing approach but dropped "Mutual_Funds" as the target variable this time.

+For the model, I chose Linear Regression since it's a good starting point for regression tasks and helps in understanding linear relationships in the data.
+After training the model, I predicted the mutual fund scores for the test set and evaluated its performance using Mean Squared Error (MSE) and R² score.
+These metrics gave me a sense of how close my predictions were to the actual values and how well the model captured the variability in the data.

+To visualize the results, I created a scatter plot comparing the actual vs. predicted mutual fund scores, along with an ideal prediction line (y = x).
+This really helped me see how accurate the predictions were at a glance.

+*Final Thoughts*

+This project gave me a hands-on understanding of how to approach both classification and regression problems using real-world data.
+I got to practice essential steps like cleaning data, encoding categorical variables, training models, evaluating performance, and creating visualizations to support my findings.

+I also appreciated how different modeling techniques (Random Forest vs. Linear Regression) could be applied to the same dataset to answer different kinds of questions.
+This really reinforced how flexible machine learning can be when applied thoughtfully.

+Overall, it was a solid learning experience that improved my confidence in handling supervised learning tasks and interpreting model results effectively.

 *OUTPUT*